JPFBioinformatics/RNAseq_BULK/README.txt

     Arguments                       description of the arguments that you need to pass with the script call(s) in your command line
-    Config                          information on config.yaml, how you can get the pipeline to run differently if you don't like the defaults, probably don't touch config.yaml if you don't know a lot about the tools used in the pipeline
+    Config                          information on config.yaml, how you can get the pipeline to run differently if you don't like the defaults, probably don't touch config.yaml if you don't know a lot about the tools used in the pipeline Testing                         where the test files in this repo came from and how to set up testing for the pipeline

 ===================================================== General ====================================================